sylveon/SearchWithMyBrowser/README.md

 If you appear to not have used the provided `install.cmd` to install the program, you can run `rundll32.exe shell32.dll,OpenAs_RunDLL microsoft-edge:` to then set SearchWithMyBrowser as the protocol handler.

+**Note: Some users have reported that SearchWithMyBrowser doesn't works until the system is restarted.**

 ## Uninstalling the program

 Simply call it as admin with the command line option `/unregister`, and delete the file.